InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: Data Corpus

 \subsection{Simulated synthetic data}

 We incorporate our prior work, InternData-A1~\citep{tian2025interndata_a1}, a large-scale synthetic robot dataset that is among the most diverse and comprehensive to date.
 The dataset contains over 630k trajectories and 7,433 hours of data spanning 4 embodiments, 18 skills, 70 tasks, and 227 scenes, covering manipulation of rigid, articulated, deformable, and fluid objects.
 It is generated via a highly autonomous, fully decoupled, and compositional simulation pipeline, enabling long-horizon skill composition, flexible task assembly, and support for heterogeneous embodiments with minimal manual tuning.
 InternData-A1 is the first to demonstrate that synthetic-only data can match the performance of large-scale real-world datasets when pre-training VLA models, achieving comparable results to the strongest closed-source real-world $\pi$-dataset~\citep{black2024pi_0}.
 Moreover, models trained on InternData-A1 exhibit strong zero-shot sim-to-real transfer on several challenging tasks.
+With InternData-A1's synthesis pipeline and system optimization enabled by the Nimbus~\citep{he2026nimbus}, it generates 209.7 hours of simulation data per day on 8 RTX 4090 GPUs.
 As the foundation of our data corpus, InternData-A1 provides rich diversity in trajectories, objects, and environments.
 We select InternData-A1 as the foundation of our pre-training corpus due to its exceptional sample diversity and proven efficacy in pre-training VLA models.
+Additionally, we incorporate the simulation dataset proposed in RoboTwin~\citep{robotwin2.0}.